-These two models are funded by the state and are attended by children from ages three to eighteen.
+- These two models are funded by the state and are attended by children from ages three to eighteen.
 Education is free and secular.
-In the case of partially state-funded independent schools/charter schools, because of their private ownership, any extra services are provided at a cost that is similar that of private schools.
+In the case of partially state-funded independent schools/charter schools, as they are privately owned, any extra services are provided at a cost that is similar to private schools.
 State schools are run directly by the local education authorities.

-The requirements for admission to these schools are that you must be resident in our country and in order to enrol, this has to be accredited by presenting a series of documents.
+- You must be resident in our country to gain admission to these schools, and you have to accredit this status in order to enrol by presenting a series of documents.

-How private Spanish schools make admission decisions?
-Administrative exams
+How do private Spanish schools make admission decisions?

 For the majority of international schools, language and academic exams are necessary, in addition to a certificate of official recognition of studies in the case of older pupils.